Hipsteryoda/pcap_decoder/README.md

 ## Usage
 ------------------------------------------------------------

+### Linux

+1. Install requirements with `pip install -r requirements.txt'
-1. Place pcaps into `pcaps` directory (in original zipped format)
+2. Place pcaps into `pcaps` directory (in original zipped format)
-2. Pass the file you wish to analyze to the decode.sh script like: `./decode.sh pcaps/<file>`
+3. Pass the file you wish to analyze to the decode.sh script like: `./decode.sh pcaps/<file>`
 a.
 Ex: `./decode.sh pcaps/tap0-1656615284.pcap.zip`
-3. The output will be two graphs, one showing target and present voltages and currents, the other showing calculated power based on present voltage and current.
+4. The output will be two graphs, one showing target and present voltages and currents, the other showing calculated power based on present voltage and current.